butlergroup/google_maps_places_autocomplete_widgets_butlerfork/README.md

 7. Include this package in your Flutter/Dart project's pubspec.yaml dependencies.
 Build and deploy your app, and voila!
 Your application now interfaces with the Google Maps API server-side without potentially exposing your API key via the front-end.
 8. (optional) add our [env_encryption_tool_nodejs](https://github.com/butlergroup/env_encryption_tool_nodejs) to your Node.js code to encrypt your environment variables, adding even more security.

+## Contact

+Have questions or suggestions?
+Reach out to us at welcome@butlergroup.net.
+Thank you and happy coding! :)

 ## Additional Notes

 Feature complete, 'drop in' replacements for Flutter `TextField` or `TextFormField` widgets, providing address autocompletion using the Google Maps Places API.